Book your Wedding at our Rustic, Elegant Grand Hall!

-Then continue your celebration in the vintage yet modern Grand Hall that perfectly accommodates 200 people.
+After saying “I do” in the Ceremony Barn, move the party inside to The Grand Hall which perfectly accommodates up to 200 people.
 End your night tucked in at Buckridge Cottage or stay in the Honeymoon Cabin at our exclusive spa resort, Deer Lake Lodge.

-We can accommodate all of our Client’s wedding or corporate needs, from ceremonies & receptions to holiday parties, to hosting a wide variety of unique events, The Grand Hall does it all.
+We can accommodate all of our Client’s wedding or corporate needs, from ceremonies & receptions to holiday parties - hosting a wide variety of unique events, The Grand Hall does it all.

 Our packages accommodate most budgets and we offer savings incentives if you book during your tour.